 Chimney stacks

-Repair category -
+Repair category 1

-Notes Not Applicable.
+Notes General weathering was noted to the roughcast.

 Roofing including roof space

 Repair category 2

 Notes Moss growth was noted to the roof covering.
-Weathering was noted to the ridge tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The flat felt roof coverings have a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
-A reputable roofing contractor will be able to provide further advice.

 Rainwater fittings

 Repair category 1

 Notes Staining was noted and the gutters should be monitored for leaks.

+•

 Main walls

 Repair category 1

-Notes Hairline cracking and patch repairs were noted.
+Notes Hairline cracking and former patched repairs were noted.